-Storing its wealth in the gullies below; Hiding the streamlet, and sealing the fountain And making the valley a wild waste of snow Nature is silent-the winds are all sleeping; Ceaseless and stilly the snowy-flakes fall;

-Their vigils around the red blaze in the hal 'rash !- 'tis an avalanche!
-Silence no longer Communes with night, and the winds er stronger, Wrapping St. Bernard around with a shroud breast; And now he in triumph is rapidly bearing Away to the convent a perishing guest.
-Robb'd of her child, as it quits her embraces, Life comes to the mother, its value has fled
+Storing its wealth in the gullies below ; Storing its wealth in the guilies below; Hiding the streamlet, and sealing the fountain, And making the valley a wild waste of snow.
+Nature is silent-the winds are all sleeping; Ceaseless and stilly the snowy-flakes fall; Mutely the monks of St. Bernard are keeping Their vigils around the red blaze in the hall.
+Crash !-- 'tis an avalanche !
+Silence no longer Communes with night, and the winds cry aloud, The wrath of the tempest grows stronger and stronger, Wrapping St. Bernard around with a shroud traces, Save on the snow-wreath that pillow'd its